 It is possible to identify most of the annotations from the Readme file, but only because the first eleven factors appear in the same order and use all the same abbreviations.
 However, after that we have some additional information, the name of the literary work and the page number where the example is found, inserted before the last two factors are listed.
 In other words, the information is there, but it is not very user-friendly.

 Another problem with “DiachronicaCART.csv” is that it is in .csv (comma-separated values) format, which has some quirks.
 This format is not fully standardized, it runs into problems with data fields that contain commas, and it can include data that uses other marks of separation such as semi-colons.
 A better alternative is tab-separated values (.tab or .tsv), since this format is more widely supported.
 One possibility would be to save duplicate datasets in both formats in order to preserve some benefits of the original file and also protect the file against future incompatibilities.

 Our article about North Saami possessive constructions contains three figures, and our TROLLing post presents both the data and the code needed to produce these figures.
 Figure 1 in the article shows the longitudinal development of the language change.
 The relevant data for our Figure 1 is presented in “Scurve.csv”, and in the TROLLing post I give details about the columns and values in the description attached to this file, since in this case there are only five columns and those contain values that are easy to describe (names of authors, year of birth).
-“ScurveCode.txt”, as shown in Sample File 1, contains the R code used to generate the plot (labelled Figure 1 in the article) from “Scurve.csv”.
+“ScurveCode.txt”, as shown in Sample File 1, contains the R code used to generate the plot (labeled Figure 1 in the article) from “Scurve.csv”.